 Better sleep, simplified

-- Take a Moment for Gratitude: At The NOW, we consistently return to gratitude as the guide and anchor in our lives.
-A nightly gratitude list with three things we appreciate from the day is a great way to ease your mind and reflect on the day no matter the challenges you face.
+- Gratitude Always: At The NOW, we consistently return to gratitude as the guide and anchor in our lives.
+A nightly gratitude list with three things we appreciate each day is a great way to ease your mind and reflect on the day no matter the challenges you face.

 - Create a Ritual: Creating a bedtime ritual helps you shift gears – it doesn’t have to be much to make a big impact on your sleep quality.
 Prepare a cup of warm herbal tea before bed.
 Use a few drops of our Classic Body Oil on your neck or anywhere that feels tight-this will help release tension and have a calming effect on your thoughts.
 Next, place our Herbal Silk Wrap around your neck.
 (For a soothing dose of heat therapy, pop it in the microwave for 1-2 minutes first).
 Inhale five deep breaths – the energetically cleansing and aromatherapeutic benefits of lavender, chamomile and sage will travel straight to your scent receptors and ease your brain into a restful state.

 Lastly, keep in mind that the current state of anxiety you are feeling will not always be there.
 Focusing on the future or worrying about things you can’t control will only increase ruminating thoughts.
 Instead, try to be present with a meditation or positive memory from your day to help you relax and stay in The NOW, our mantra for better sleep and brighter days ahead.